Political decoy: Harry S. Truman / unknown impersonator (1947)

-Indira Gandhi/Rustom Nagarwala (1971)
+Indira Gandhi / impersonator Rustom Nagarwala (1971)

 In a cross-gender voice impersonation in 1971, a former captain of the Indian Army named Rustom Sohrab Nagarwala (male) was able to take out 6 million rupees from the State Bank of India by mimicking the voice of prime minister Indira Gandhi to chief cashier Ved Prakash Malhotra.
-Nagarwala was arrested, however, after Malhotra went in person to collect a receipt from P. N. Haksar, Indira Gandhi's personal secretary, informing him that the requested payment was done.
+Nagarwala was arrested, however, after Malhotra went in person to collect a receipt from P.N.
+Haksar, Indira Gandhi's personal secretary, informing him that the requested payment was done.
 A stunned Haksar informed Malhotra that Mrs. Gandhi had instructed nothing of the sort and urged him to inform the police immediately.
 Later that year, Nagarwala died of a heart attack in prison.

 Other alleged decoys

 Queen Elizabeth I and the Bisley Boy

 For many years, the story of the Bisley Boy tempted people into believing that Queen Elizabeth I of England was really a man.
 According to the legend, Elizabeth (then a princess) had died aged 10 while staying at Berkeley Castle, Gloucestershire.
 Her minders, terrified of the retribution of her father, Henry VIII, made a substitution.
 They tried to find a lookalike girl of sufficient education, but could not find one, so a lookalike boy from the nearby village of Bisley was put in her place and sworn to secrecy.
-This legend "explained" why Elizabeth never married, why she went bald in middle age, and why she said she had the heart and stomach of a king in the Tilbury speech.
+This legend claimed to explain why Elizabeth never married, why she went bald in middle age, and why she said she had the heart and stomach of a king in the Tilbury speech.
 Proponents of the "Bisley Boy" story included Bram Stoker in his 1910 nonfiction book Famous Impostors.
 According to Laurie Lee, his mother always referred to Elizabeth as "the Bisley boy".

-This story is highly implausible.
-Elizabeth lived in close proximity with her maids, who would have noticed e.g. that she was menstruating.
-She did wear wigs, but it is not clear that she went bald, she could have just been concealing her grey hair.
 It is possible that the tale was invented as a joke by a local clergyman in the 19th century.

+Resurrected Jesus

+Some theories postulate that the resurrection of Jesus can be explained as a deliberate act of an impersonation.

+Japan

+In Japan, during the Sengoku period, military commanders prepared substitutes called kagemusha, meaning "shadow samurai".
+This was a closely guarded secret however, and few historical records remain.